djpapzin/case-ai-analytics/docs/PROJECT_UNDERSTANDING.md

 # Project Understanding & Progress

 ## Project Overview
-This project implements a machine learning solution for case management, consisting of two main components:
+This project implements a machine learning solution for case management, consisting of three main components:
 1. A predictive model for case outcomes
 2. An AI agent for extracting insights from case data
+3. An interactive AI chatbot for natural language interactions

 ## Current Progress